einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/sampling-gamelan.md

 ### Step 1: Team Assignments
 - The class will be divided into **teams**, each responsible for a group of gamelan instruments (e.g., saron, bonang, kenong, gongs).
 - Each team ensures **all pitches** in their assigned group are recorded and indexed.
+To be sure, your task is to record all notes available on your assigned instruments, at different dynamic levels and using different playing tecnniques (as described below).

 #### Teams and Instruments